querkmachine/beeps.website/blog/2022-10-27-beeps-in-the-multiverse-of-multiplicity.md

 tags: [self-identity, furry fandom]
 ---

+{% callout %}
-> This is a pretty long post about a topic that is not well known about in the general population, nor well understood, even by myself.
+This is a pretty long post about a topic that is not well known about in the general population, nor well understood, even by myself.
 I can only talk about my own experiences with plurality.

->
-> **Content warning:** I discuss some personally traumatic experiences in this blog post.
+**Content warning:** I discuss some personally traumatic experiences in this blog post.
 It's pretty tame and I don't go into that much detail, but it's there, neatly sequestered under the "Trauma" heading.
 You've been warned.

->
-> For a newbie-friendly guide to what plurality is, see [MoreThanOne.info](https://morethanone.info/).
+For a newbie-friendly guide to what plurality is, see [MoreThanOne.info](https://morethanone.info/).
+{% endcallout %}

 For a long time, I've thought that plurality was not something that applied to me.
 Did I have clearly distinct individuals sharing my brain?
 No, I did not.
 And that was the scope of my investigation.